 In “Three Rivers Voodoo,” published in the 2016 Bouchercon anthology Blood on the Bayou, Violette Lemaire is a Louisiana transplant living in Pittsburgh.
 But when her workplace rival bests her one too many times, Violette turns to her voodoo roots for a little sweet revenge.
 “Milliron skillfully uses the dichotomy between New Orleans/Pittsburgh and Voodoo/Christianity in this compelling story.” – BOLO Books

 “Decision Points,” which shows that the past is really never as far behind us as we think, was published in the Fall 2016 issue of Mysterical-e.

 What happens when a high-society food critic from New York City is stranded in a small town in West Virginia?
 According to Vicky Radcliffe, nothing good.
-“The Far End of Nowhere” will be included in the fourth anthology from the Guppy chapter of Sisters in Crime, Fish Out of Water, due Spring of 2017.
+Between a wall-eyed banjo player, a down-home motel manager, and a murder, it’ll take all of Vicky’s talents to get herself back on the road.
+“The Far End of Nowhere” is included in the fourth anthology from the Guppy chapter of Sisters in Crime, Fish Out of Water, published March 2017.